novoio/mean-stack-demo1/README.md

-# Simple Web App by MEAN Stack
+# Simple AngularJS Web App by MEAN Stack

+This is a simple web application for loading posts from a backend endpoint `/api/posts`.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.1.
+The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.1.

 ## Install
 1. Download or clone this repo.